-In the school year2020/2021, there were 3821 single structure schools.
-Half of the single structure schools are located in cities, collecting more than two-thirds of students.
+In the school year 2020/21, there were 3821 single structure schools.
+Half of the single structure schools are located in cities, collecting more than two-thirds of pupils.
 In cities typically more than one single structure school is operated.
 This means that children can go to schools close to their homes.
 In fact, the majority of them also has the opportunity to choose among several settlement-based educational institutions (free choice of school).

 Admission Requirements and Choice of School